PdrTheCoder/uwa-marketplace/README.md

 # Introduction
 This is a group project for CITS5505.
-The software aims to provides a trading platform and community for UWA students.
+The software aims to provide a trading platform and community for UWA students.

 # Development setup
 1. Make sure you have python 3.10.2 installed